ivuorinen/starred/README.md

 - [steveiliop56/tinyauth](https://github.com/steveiliop56/tinyauth) - The simplest way to protect your apps with a login screen.
 - [stoe/gh-report](https://github.com/stoe/gh-report) - gh cli extension to generate account/organization/enterprise reports
 - [storj/dbx](https://github.com/storj/dbx) - A neat codegen-based database wrapper written in Go
-- [sustainable-computing-io/kepler](https://github.com/sustainable-computing-io/kepler) - Kepler (Kubernetes-based Efficient Power Level Exporter) uses eBPF to probe performance counters and other system stats, use ML models to estimate workload energy consumption based on these stats, and exports them as Prometheus metrics
+- [sustainable-computing-io/kepler](https://github.com/sustainable-computing-io/kepler) - Kepler (Kubernetes-based Efficient Power Level Exporter) is a Prometheus exporter that measures energy consumption metrics at the container, pod, and node levels in Kubernetes clusters.
 - [suzuki-shunsuke/pinact](https://github.com/suzuki-shunsuke/pinact) - pinact is a CLI to edit GitHub Workflow and Composite action files and pin versions of Actions and Reusable Workflows. pinact can also update their versions and verify version annotations.
 - [tilt-dev/ctlptl](https://github.com/tilt-dev/ctlptl) - Making local Kubernetes clusters fun and easy to set up
 - [timelinize/timelinize](https://github.com/timelinize/timelinize) - Store your data from all your accounts and devices in a single cohesive timeline on your own computer